Artificial heart: Phoenix-7

 In June 1996, a 46-year-old man received a total artificial heart implantation done by Jeng Wei at Cheng-Hsin General Hospital in Taiwan.
 This technologically advanced pneumatic Phoenix-7 Total Artificial Heart was manufactured by Taiwanese dentist Kelvin K. Cheng, Chinese physician T. M. Kao, and colleagues at the Taiwan TAH Research Center in Tainan, Taiwan.
-With this experimental artificial heart, the patient's BP was maintained at 90–100/40–55 mmHg and cardiac output at 4.2–5.8 L/min.
+With this experimental artificial heart, the patient's BP was maintained at 90–100/40–50 mmHg and cardiac output at 4.2–5.8 L/min.
 The patient then received the world's first successful combined heart and kidney transplantation after bridging with a total artificial heart.

-Abiomed hearts
+AbioMed hearts

 The first AbioCor to be surgically implanted in a patient was on 3 July 2001.
 The AbioCor is made of titanium and plastic with a weight of 0.9 kg (two pounds), and its internal battery can be recharged with a transduction device that sends power through the skin.
 The internal battery lasts for half an hour, and a wearable external battery pack lasts for four hours.
 The FDA announced on 5 September 2006, that the AbioCor could be implanted for humanitarian uses after the device had been tested on 15 patients.
 It is intended for critically ill patients who cannot receive a heart transplant.
 Some limitations of the current AbioCor are that its size makes it suitable for less than 50% of the female population and only about 50% of the male population, and its useful life is only 1–2 years.

 By combining its valved ventricles with the control technology and roller screw developed at Penn State, AbioMed designed a smaller, more stable heart, the AbioCor II.
 This pump, which should be implantable in most men and 50% of women with a life span of up to five years, had animal trials in 2005, and the company hoped to get FDA approval for human use in 2008.
-After a great deal of experimentation, Abiomed has abandoned development of total official hearts as of 2015.
+After a great deal of experimentation, AbioMed has abandoned development of total artificial hearts as of 2015.
 Abiomed as of 2019 only markets heart pumps, "intended to help pump blood in patients who need short-term support (up to 6 days)", which are not total artificial hearts.